vempr/rrd-account-app/README.md

-# AccStore App
+# AccStore SPA

-[AccStore App](https://vempr.github.io/rrd-account-app/) is a single-page application built primarily for practicing React Router and layout design, after I took Scrimba's course.
+[AccStore](https://vempr.github.io/rrd-account-app/) is a single-page application built primarily for practicing React Router and layout design, after I took Scrimba's course.

 Users can browse and "buy" accounts fetched from the JSONPlaceholder API.
 Purchased accounts are displayed on the host page.